foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 $ curl -L https://raw.githubusercontent.com/foundry-rs/starknet-foundry/master/install.sh | sh
 ```

-2. To verify that the Starknet Foundry is installed correctly, run `snforge --version` and `sncast --version`.
+2. To verify that the Starknet Foundry is installed correctly, run `snforge --help` and `sncast --version`.
    In some cases, you may need to close and reopen the terminal.

 You can also specify a version you wish to install: